-The purpose of this policy is to define the specified essential abilities (technical standards) critical to the success of students in any dental hygiene program.
+The purpose of this policy is to define the specified essential abilities (technical standards) critical to the success of students in any dental hygiene program and outline the fitness for the practice of the profession.

 Students must demonstrate the defined essential abilities to succeed in their program of study.
 Qualified applicants are expected to minimally meet all admission criteria, and matriculating students are expected to meet all progression criteria, as well as the following defined essential abilities (technical standards) with or without reasonable accommodations.
+All graduation competencies must be met prior to degree completion.